Muscle imbalance: Symptoms

 Classic symptoms of muscle imbalances are usually pain associated with the affected joint.
 Symptoms can vary depending on what stage their muscular imbalance is, functional or pathological, but commonly exhibit small tissue damage or lesions accompanied by a change in muscle movement patterns.
 Symptoms may occur after injury or surgery, where the recuperation of the joint affected is left untreated causing either tension or restriction to flexibility and strength of the prime movers.

 Tennis elbow

 Tennis elbow is the most common elbow problem among athletes, highly associated with world class tennis players, it is a condition that involves the common wrist extensor origin, in particular the origin of extensor carpi radialis.
-The causes for tennis elbow includes any activity, not only tennis, where the repetitive use of the extensor muscles of the forearm may cause acute or chronic tendonitis of the tensinous insertion of these muscles at the lateral epicondyle of the elbow.
+The causes for tennis elbow includes any activity, not only tennis, where the repetitive use of the extensor muscles of the forearm may cause acute or chronic tendonitis of the tendinous insertion of these muscles at the lateral epicondyle of the elbow.
 The condition itself is most common with painters, plumbers, and carpenters.
 Further studied have shown that auto-workers, butchers and cooks also get tennis elbow more often than the rest of the population.